The ProForm Smart Strider 535 is a smart looking foldable elliptical priced around $600.

 There is the ability to use your iPod® and plug it direct into the trainer which is paired with Intermix Acoustics™ for a great sound to listen to your favorite music.
 Included on the fully moveable handlebars are soft grips for comfortable use of the handles to increase the workout using your upper body.

 Let's take a look at the specs...

-UPDATE: The 535 was discontinued and replaced with all new models for 2017.
-Check out the latest Smart Strider lineup on sale here.
+UPDATE: The 535 was discontinued and replaced with the new Smart Strider 495 CSE elliptical in 2017.

 The ProForm Smart Strider 535 is probably not the best elliptical on the market but reviews show that it does what you would expect from an elliptical in the $600 region.

 Reviewers have commented on how good the space saver design is because many people avoid purchasing ellipticals because they cannot be stored and need a lot of space.
 So this design means you can fold it to a smaller footprint when not using.

 One of the negatives on all of the models, including the 735 and the top of the series 935 elliptical, is the relatively short 18" stride.
 Although this can be OK for average height individuals, those who are taller, especially those over 6', will find the motion a little uncomfortable.